 Razor burn is a skin condition that is caused by shaving inappropriately.
 Even though it is a common condition, it is quite painful.
 They are typically red bumps or rashes that appear after shaving.
 Other symptoms can be itching, a burning sensation, the area feeling hot, tenderness, and papule.

 Razor burns can happen to anyone who runs the razor through in the wrong manner.
 Razor burns can happen in the legs, bikini area, underarms, or face.
 This condition is temporary in nature and disappears over time.
 Even though it is temporary, there are many ways to prevent or avoid it.
 One need not worry if he/she forgets the prevention rules and still gets a razor burn.
-There are equally many ways to bring relief to the burning sensation or itchiness or any kind of discomfort.
+There are many ways to bring relief to the burning sensation itchiness or any kind of discomfort.
 This article will take us through a few such ways that can be easily followed at home.

 Before venturing into ways to prevent one should understand why they get razor burns.
 There are a few reasons listed below that may cause razor burns.